SarahARauf/-FYP-Multilabel-Satellite-Image-Classification/readme.md

-# Satellite Image Classification Pipeline
+# Multilabel Multiband Satellite Image Classification Pipeline

 ## Overview
 This repository contains a deep learning pipeline for classifying satellite images.
-The pipeline leverages modern deep learning frameworks and pre-trained models to achieve high performance on satellite imagery tasks.
+This pipeline is based of the repository below, which includes the original pipeline from the paper "Residual Attention: A Simple but Effective Method for Multi-Label Recognition":https://github.com/Kevinz-code/CSRA

+The pipeline leverages the CSRA (class-specific residual attention) module along with ResNet and ViT (vision transformer) backbones for the multilabel and multiband classification of satellite imagery.

 ## Features
-- **Data Preprocessing**: Efficient handling of satellite image datasets, including resizing, normalization, and augmentation.
+- **Data Preprocessing**: The dataset used for this research is the Multiband BigEarthNet43 dataset.
+Due to the large size of our dataset, we are unable to upload it onto GitHub.
+Under 'usage' are the steps to preprocess the data yourself.
 - **Modeling**: Integration of state-of-the-art deep learning models for image classification.
 - **Evaluation**: Comprehensive evaluation metrics to assess model performance.
 - **Visualization**: Tools for visualizing predictions and understanding model outputs.